Kaltsoon/nosql/material/3-mongo-operations.md

 > [!IMPORTANT]
 > Implement an [entity relationship diagram](https://www.lucidchart.com/pages/er-diagrams) for your project's data model in the format you prefer.
 Include the name of the entities, their attributes and data types.
 Add an image of the diagram to the file.

+## ⭐ Bonus: Aggregation operations

+MongoDB supports similar aggregation operations as SQL's `GROUP BY` clause and aggregation functions such as `COUNT` and `SUM`.
+Read the [Aggregation Pipeline](https://www.mongodb.com/docs/manual/core/aggregation-pipeline/) guide.
+Then, implement and execute the following aggregations in MongoDB Shell:

+1. Display the total number of books in the library.
+Hint: [$group](https://www.mongodb.com/docs/manual/reference/operator/aggregation/group/) (take a look at the [examples](https://www.mongodb.com/docs/manual/reference/operator/aggregation/group/#examples)) and [$count](https://www.mongodb.com/docs/manual/reference/operator/aggregation/count-accumulator/) operators
+2. Display the total number of book copies in the libary.
+Hint: [$sum](https://www.mongodb.com/docs/manual/reference/operator/aggregation/sum/) operator
+3. Display the number of books by each author
+4. Display the number of book copies by each author
+5. Display the number of book copies in the "Fantasy" category.
+Hint: [$match](https://www.mongodb.com/docs/manual/reference/operator/aggregation/match/) operator

 ⏭️ [Move on to the final section](./4-mongo-python.md)